Thanks for your interest! There are many ways to get involved. Sign up here to take the first step!

 The best source of information regarding the financial elements of both funding measures is the school district's webpage dedicated to the levy and bond.

-Keep in mind that the Edmonds School District has one of the lowest tax rates in our region, and the district is only asking for what it needs to maintain technology funding and replace some of our most outdated schools.
-The two measures maintain a stable tax rate.
+Keep in mind that the Edmonds School District has one of the lowest tax rates in our region, and the district is only asking for what it needs to maintain essential school services while maintaining a stable tax rate.

 Q: How do I vote in this election?